oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 You must provide block devices shared across the hosts.
 If you don't have shared block storage, you can use an NFS volume.

-Please refer Oracle Database 21c Release documentation [Oracle Grid Infrastructure Installation and Upgrade Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/cwlin/index.html) and allocate the following resource as per the Oracle documentation.
+Refer Oracle Database 21c Release documentation [Oracle Grid Infrastructure Installation and Upgrade Guide](https://docs.oracle.com/en/database/oracle/oracle-database/21/cwlin/index.html) and allocate the following resource as per the Oracle documentation.

 1. You must configure the following addresses manually in your DNS.
    * Public IP address for each container
    * Private IP address for each container
    * Virtual IP address for each container
    * Three single client access name (SCAN) addresses for the cluster.
-2. If you are planning to use block devices for shared storage, please allocate block devices for OCR/voting and database files.
+2. If you are planning to use block devices for shared storage, allocate block devices for Oracle Cluster Registry (OCR)/voting and database files.
-3. If you are planning to use NFS storage for OCR/Voting and database files, please configure NFS storage and export at least one NFS mount.
+3. If you are planning to use NFS storage for OCR/Voting and database files, configure NFS storage and export at least one NFS mount.
 For testing purposes only, use the Oracle rac-storage-server image to deploy a docker container providing NFS-based sharable storage.
+This applies also to domain name server (DNS) server.
-4. If you are planning to use DNSServer container for SCAN, IPs, VIPs resolution, please configure DNSServer.
+4. If you are planning to use DNSServer container for SCAN, IPs, VIPs resolution, configure DNSServer.
 For testing purposes only, use the Oracle rac-dns-server image to deploy a docker container providing DNS resolutions.
 5. Verify you have enough memory and CPU resources available for all containers.
 Each container for Oracle RAC requires 8GB memory and 16GB swap.
 6. For Oracle RAC, you must set the following parameters at the host level in `/etc/sysctl.conf`: